Compliance Key Risk Indicators Examples

 Once you get a KRI, there is a continuous monitoring process.
 With an integrated risk management system, you can address any KRI that triggers actions.
 The decision to track the KRI may present challenges.
 However, if you have technology that helps you avoid a situation like this one, you will avoid the problem.

 Some organizations face challenges when establishing KRIs, as they lack adequate protection from risks associated with their design.
 However, choosing the right KRIs can be a challenge in itself.
-There are a few factors that should be considered when selecting KRIs, such as the organization’s goals, the resources available, and the data that needs to be collected.
+There are a few factors that should be considered when selecting KRIs, such as the organization’s goals, the resources available, operational risk indicators and the data that needs to be collected.

 Additionally, it is important to consider how the KRIs will be used.
 Will they be used to measure progress towards goals?
 To identify areas of improvement?
 To make decisions about resource allocation?
 Once the purpose of the KRIs has been determined, it will be easier to select those that are most relevant to the organization’s needs.